 Early differential failures

 Mine will be getting checked shortly with a camera through the oil fill hole, and I wouldn’t be surprised to see damage.
-(EDIT – all good so far!), but we have replaced the whole lot with a Harrop Elocker.

 Not good enough Isuzu; absolutely no leg to stand on in your defence.
 I don’t know how many of these have been covered by warranty, but often by the time you reach those sort of kilometres the warranty is long gone.